ajs787/Youtube-ML-Project/README.md

 **YouTube Viral Video Longevity**

 The goal of this project is to build a machine learning model that predicts whether a YouTube video will continue trending over time, rather than experiencing a short-lived spike in popularity.

-Using the YouTube Trending Video Dataset from Kaggle, we analyzed engagement metrics, video metadata, timing patterns, and regional information across 11 countries to better understand the drivers of sustained virality.
+* Using the YouTube Trending Video Dataset from Kaggle, we analyzed engagement metrics, video metadata, timing patterns, and regional information across 11 countries to better understand the drivers of sustained virality.

-We framed this as a binary classification problem, defining a video as continuing to trend if it remained on the trending page for seven or more days.
+* We framed this as a binary classification problem, defining a video as continuing to trend if it remained on the trending page for seven or more days.
 Multiple machine learning models: including KNN, Logistic Regression, Decision Tree, Random Forest, XGBoost, CatBoost, and SVM were trained and evaluated using consistent preprocessing and performance metrics (accuracy, precision, recall, and F1 score).

-The final outcome is a comparative modeling framework that not only predicts long-term virality with strong performance, but also provides interpretable insights into what factors, such as early engagement strength, posting time, metadata richness, and regional context, most strongly influence how long a video stays trending.
+* The final outcome is a comparative modeling framework that not only predicts long-term virality with strong performance, but also provides interpretable insights into what factors, such as early engagement strength, posting time, metadata richness, and regional context, most strongly influence how long a video stays trending.
 These insights are directly applicable to content creators, marketing strategists, and analytics teams seeking to optimize content strategy and timing.

 ---

-## 🔍 Data Pipeline: Understanding & Preprocessing
+## 🔍 Data Exploration: Understanding & Preprocessing
 ### 1. Data Acquisition & Scope
 To build a model capable of understanding **global viral mechanics**, we sourced daily trending video records from 11 distinct global markets.